jrsoftware/issrc/README.md

 4. **Build Inno Setup**

-   Unfortunately, Embarcadero has removed command line compilation support from the Community Edition, which means you there's two different build scripts.
+   Unfortunately, Embarcadero has removed command line compilation support from the Community Edition, which means there's two different build scripts.

    Community Edition: To build all files run **build-ce.bat** and follow the